Introducing the Members of Our Board

 "Throughout my career I was involved in medical research and the teaching of medical students.
 I published extensively, especially on the subject of breast cancer.
 I retired from clinical practice in June 30, 2019."

-Outside of his career, Dr Stuart-Harris was a member of the National Advisory Council of the ABC from 1991-1994 and then the Convenor of the National Advisory Council of the ABC from 1994-1999.
+Outside of his career, Professor Stuart-Harris was a member of the National Advisory Council of the ABC from 1991-1994 and then the Convenor of the National Advisory Council of the ABC from 1994-1999.

-Since retirement, Dr Stuart-Harris and his wife have remained in Canberra, though frequent visitors to Sydney as their three children and three grandchildren all reside in Sydney.
+Since retirement, Professor Stuart-Harris and his wife have remained in Canberra, though frequent visitors to Sydney as their three children and three grandchildren all reside in Sydney.

 Emeritus Professor Robin Stuart-Harris December, 2021.